The Big Picture…

 Goods truly are a distribution mechanism for serivce provision.

-I found foundational principle #3 one of the stranger ones to get my head around.
+I found service-dominant logic’s foundational premise #3 one of the stranger ones to get my head around.
 Here it is:

 Goods are distribution mechanisms for service provisionVargo & Lush (2016) – Foundational Premise #3

-But we soon discover that the goods vs services debate is not so binary.
+But we soon discover that this binary goods vs services view is not real.

 Evolving to see a continuum